Updated April 2026

 Relocatable / Skid-based

 Tiny homes on skids or temporary foundations sit between categories.
-They can be moved by crane but are not towable.
-Insurance classification varies by provider.
+They can be moved by crane but are not towable on roads.
+Insurance classification varies by provider and depends heavily on council approval status.

 Contents cover available